Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been exactly surveyed, or an item that is being divided, will need a survey to find the new corners as well as great deal lines in Minnesota, which need to be permanently marked so they will certainly never ever become shed.
+Land that has never ever been precisely checked, or an item that is being separated, will certainly need a survey to situate the brand-new edges as well as great deal lines in Minnesota, which must be permanently noted so they will certainly never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.